Antergos/TODO/Cnchi/README.md

  - [ ] Check if we can remove subprocess calls to pythonian code
  - [x] Encrypt home directory (needs testing)
  - [ ] Revamp the UI with a minimal, flat design.
+ - [ ] Fix empty space at the bottom of some screens.
  - [ ] Get aria2 working in download.py so we have more control over any failures.

 ### Advanced Install: